 GO / NO-GO Decision:

 GO and NO-GO status refers to the decision on an application to go live or not.
-It indicates whether the performance of the application is as per defined NFRs or not.
-Following points helps to decide the GO or NO-GO status:
+It indicates whether the performance of the application is as per the defined NFRs or not.
+The following points help to decide the GO or NO-GO status: